-When the new bone marrow of the donor starts working, and if the patient is fit for discharge physician decides to send the patient home with proper discharge teaching.
+When the donor’s new bone marrow starts working, and if the patient is fit for discharge, the physician decides to send the patient home with proper discharge teaching.
 Bone marrow transplant doctors and nurses give proper discharge instructions to patients.

 Important Teaching Points Include: